crate/cratedb-examples/framework/meltano/singerfile-to-cratedb/README.md

-# Meltano Singer File -> CrateDB example
+# Use Meltano to import files into CrateDB

 ## About